-Remember a golf swing is not a baseball swing, ARMS ARE LOCKED AND HELD OUT ENTIRE TIME
+Remember a golf swing is not a baseball swing, ARMS ARE LOCKED AND EXTENDED ENTIRE TIME

-- As you swing through the ball, make sure your hips follow through the swing of your arms, thus, allowing your body to be facing forward toward the flagpole.
+- As you swing through the ball, make sure your hips follow through the swing of your arms, thus, allowing your chest to be facing forward toward the flagpole.